RobKokochak/robks-personal-site/src/content/blog/justifying-automated-testing.md

 TDD, but I just couldn't understand the point.

 The problem is, it's so obvious that the software he wrote works, that it makes no sense as an example.
-It showed exactly **how** to do TDD, but it didn't properly justify **why** writing the tests is valuable.
+It showed exactly how to do TDD, but it didn't properly justify why writing the tests is valuable.
-After a novice engineer watches this video, why would they take the extra time to implement tests in their projects if the value for writing tests hasn't been illustrated?

 Around the same time, I was building a lot of projects in my last few years of school, and I kept seeing rhetoric like ["Software features that can’t be demonstrated by automated tests simply don’t exist"](https://softwareengineering.stackexchange.com/questions/33869/software-features-that-cant-be-demonstrated-by-automated-tests-simply-dont-ex)